 LIVE BURLS, collaboration with Kirk Crippens

-Today less than five percent of old-growth redwood forest remains in the Northern Hemisphere, most living in the Redwood National and State Parks.
-Yet even the protected trees of the parks are subject to threat.
-Burl wood-grain is prized on the black market for its exquisite rarity.
-In 2013 an alarming number of trees in the Redwood National and State Parks were targeted by poachers with chainsaws.
+Redwood trees grow knobby protrusions, or burls at the base of the tree roots and on their trunks.
+The exquisite wood grain of these burls is prized on the black market for its rarity.
+In 2013, an alarming number of trees in the Redwood National and State Parks were targeted by poachers with chainsaws.
 One team of thieves was bold enough to fell an entire tree for its burl.
 Sadly, they jettisoned the 500- pound burl by the side of the road when it proved too heavy for their vehicle.
 Brett Silver, a supervising park ranger, compared the act to hacking up a church, echoing Theodore Roosevelt’s words in 1890-that a grove of giant redwoods is like “a great or beautiful cathedral.”
-Wounded trees are more vulnerable to disease.
-Their ability to reproduce is endangered and the entire grove ecosystem is compromised.
+Because much of propagation happens through its burls, just one poached tree can impact an entire grove ecosystem.
 Decades may pass before the full extent of the damage can be assessed.